 Planned Activities Project goal is to improve housing and property conditions and reduce slum and blight.
 Maintaining the existing level of personnel offers the opportunity to enhance the existing enforcement efforts and the level of services needed to abate hazardous/substandard living conditions (dwellings and properties).
 Establish acceptable standards for long term benefit and resident involvement; to initiate partnerships with the property owners and residents that establish goals to improve the quality of life and personal and neighborhood pride.
 Code Enforcement: active field patrol, initiation of complaints and investigations of properties and residential dwellings that have conditions contributing to slum and blight and substandard dangerous housing.
 Provide neighborhoods with the coordinated resources and education to improve their quality of life integrated with a methodology for enhanced long-term neighborhood maintenance.
-8 Project Name 2018-2019 Opportunity Junction -Technology Center Target Area City of Pittsburg Goals Supported CD-1 General Public Services Needs Addressed Non-Housing Community Development Funding CDBG: \$10,000 Description Opportunity Junction's evening Technology Center provides low-income workers, job-seekers, and seniors with accessible training in computer applications, English as a Second Language, typing, and Spanish.
+7 Project Name 2019-2020 Opportunity Junction -Technology Center Target Area City of Pittsburg Goals Supported CD-1 General Public Services Needs Addressed Non-Housing Community Development Funding CDBG: \$10,000 Description Opportunity Junction's evening Technology Center provides low-income workers, job-seekers, and seniors with accessible training in computer applications, English as a Second Language, typing, and Spanish.
 The Technology Center, which operates Monday through Thursday from 6 pm to 9 pm, also offers free access to computers and the Internet.
+Target Date 6/30/2020

-Target Date 6/30/2019 a Estimate the number and type of families hat will benefit from Estimated to help approximately 100 low income Pittsburg residents.
-Opportunity Junction serve low-income East and East Central County adults, with an emphasis on those with Limited English Proficiency.
-Approximately 61% of the clients self-certify as Extremely Low Income, which usually means that they are living below the poverty line. he proposed activities Performance Measures: a ictivities Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05 Public Services HUD National Objective - LMC HUD Accomplishment Type - Persons (General) L ocation Description 3102 Delta Fair Blvd., Antioch, CA 94509
+Estimate the number Estimated to halp approximately 100 law income Dittahurg regidents.
+Opportunity Estimated to help approximately 100 low income Pittsburg residents.
+Opportunity and type of families Junction serve low-income East and East Central County adults, with an emphasis on that will benefit from those with Limited English Proficiency.
+Approximately 61% of the clients self-certify as the proposed Extremely Low Income, which usually means that they are living below the poverty line. activities Performance Measures: Objective - Create Economic Opportunities Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05Z Other Public Services not listed in 05A-05Y, 03T (IDIS table no longer has 05) HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description 3102 Delta Fair Blvd., Antioch, CA 94509

 Planned Activities The Opportunity Junction Technology Center is a unique hub of learning and tutoring that helps low-income community members overcome deficits in language, computer skills, and Internet access.
 For many community members, their goals in overcoming those deficits are explicitly employment-related; to get a job, keep a job, or earn a raise or promotion.
 For them, the Technology Center provides hope and a way forward.
 Since Opportunity Junction Technology Center launched the program in 2003, it has offered classes to address the language and digital divides found in the communities of East Contra Costa: • Multi-level drop-in classes in English as a Second Language (ESL) taught by a credentialed Adult Education Teacher (6 hours a week), with materials provided at no cost to students • A rotating and repeating schedule of Computer Basics classes, taught by volunteer instructors, with materials provided at no cost to students, including: Windows, Email, Internet, Word, PowerPoint, and Excel.
-Opportunity Junction Technology Center expanded the roster of evening classes to respond to the needs expressed by Technology Center participants by adding: • More advanced computer instruction in Windows, Email, Internet, and Word • Spanish-language computer basics classes (Computacion Basica) • Classes in Spanish (for English speakers) • Citizenship Classes (in partnership with the International Institute) 9 Project Name 2018-2019 People Who Care (PWC) After School Program Target Area City of Pittsburg Goals Supported CD-3 Youth Needs Addressed Non-Housing Community Development Funding CDBG: \$10,000
+Opportunity Junction Technology Center expanded the roster of evening classes to respond to the needs expressed by Technology Center participants by adding: • More advanced computer instruction in Windows, Email, Internet, and Word • Spanish-language computer basics classes (Computacion Basica) • Classes in Spanish (for English speakers) • Citizenship Classes (in partnership with the International Institute) 8 Project Name 2019-2020 People Who Care (PWC) After School Program Target Area City of Pittsburg Goals Supported CD-3 Youth Needs Addressed Non-Housing Community Development Funding CDBG: \$10,000